maxtkc/mvths-wiki/docs/026-piezo-speaker.rst

 Piezo Circuit
 -------------

 Driving a piezo speaker only requires a single pin that can produce a pulse.
+IMPORTANT: In the schematic below "TO MCU" can be any digital pin on your microcontroller.
+Also, the potentiometer is not being used as a voltage divider to provide input to an analog pin on your microcontroller, as in previous circuits.
+In the circuit below, the potentiometer is being us for volume control to the piezo speaker.

 Exercise
 ~~~~~~~~

 1. Construct the following circuit and connect the pulse lead to one of
    your microcontroller pins.
 After you complete the circuit, write a
    program to drive your speaker with a frequency of 100 Hz.
+In order to determine the delays for your code, you will need to convert the frequency to a period.
+   If you need help with this, you can refer to a previous lesson.

 .. figure:: images/image111.png
    :alt: